-The rake teeth dragged the ground collecting the cut hay.
-When the teeth were full they were lifted which left the hay in a pile.
+The rake teeth dragged the ground, collecting the cut hay.
+When the teeth were full, the farmer lifted the rake, which left the hay in a pile.
 More hay was then added to the pile, or windrow with each pass.

 Collecting Old Farm Tools